Bringing up a new puppy can be hard.

 I’ve had my dog, Archie, since he was eight weeks old; he’s two now.
 I can’t imagine life without my furry friend, but it is very hard work, bringing up a puppy.
 No matter how prepared you think you are, if you’ve never had a puppy or a dog before, you’re going to have the shock of your life.
 I know I did.

-The whole reason I wrote a book about becoming a first-time puppy parent was to try and help other people having a hard time with their new puppy, or to help wannabe puppy parents make an informed decision.
-The more prepared you are the better, and there’s less chance of you being put in the position that no-one wants to be in, of thinking you can’t do it any more.
+The whole reason I wrote a book about becoming a first-time puppy parent was to try and help other people having a hard time with their new puppy.
+Also to help wannabe puppy parents make an informed decision.
+The more prepared you are the better, and there’s less chance of you being put in the position that no-one wants to be in, of thinking you can’t do it anymore.

 Life with a puppy